 This is the latest version.
 Please see the Disclaimer below and information on the legislation.gov.uk website.

-Statutory instruments are the secondary types of legislation made under specific Acts of Parliament.
-These cover a wide range of subjects, from control of asbestos at work, diving, escape and rescue from mines, ionising radiation and working at height.
+Statutory instruments are pieces of secondary legislation made under specific Acts of Parliament.
+These cover a wide range of subjects, including control of asbestos at work, diving, escape and rescue from mines, ionising radiation and working at height.

 If you need further advice on legal matters concerning the workplace, please consult Sources of information and external advisory services.